Energy Balance of a Boson Gas at Zero Temperature in Curved Spacetime: Introduction

-The ambiguity in defining local energy and global conservation laws in general relativity suggests that gravity may possess an intrinsically fluctuating nature at a fundamental scale.
-This perspective aligns naturally with approaches in stochastic quantum gravity, where spacetime itself is subject to random fluctuations, possibly linked to a background of quantized gravitational waves or non-deterministic gravitational degrees of freedom.
-In such frameworks, the metric \( g_{\mu\nu} \) can be decomposed into a smooth classical component plus a zero-mean stochastic term, representing quantum or thermal fluctuations of the gravitational field \cite{Escobar-Aguilar2025, Gallegos2021}.
-Our introduction of a stochastic velocity in the Madelung hydrodynamic formulation thus acquires deeper relevance: it not only describes quantum diffusion but could reflect the scalar field's response to underlying metric fluctuations.
-In particular, a stochastic background of gravitational waves---whether of cosmological, thermal, or quantum origin---would locally modulate the causal structure and curvature, inducing random variations in the Lie derivative of the energy density and in the evolution of the Fisher entropy.
-Thus, the energy balance equation and information-theoretic constraint we derive could be interpreted as equations averaged over stochastic realizations of the gravitational field, where the quantum potential emerges not only from wave nature but also from interaction with spacetime fluctuations.
+The ambiguity in defining local energy and global conservation laws in general relativity suggests that is possible gravity may possess a fluctuating nature at a fundamental scale \cite{Jacobson1995}.
+This perspective aligns naturally with approaches in stochastic quantum gravity \cite{Hu2008,Padmanabhan2010}, where spacetime itself is subject to random fluctuations, possibly linked to a background of gravitational waves or non-deterministic gravitational degrees of freedom \cite{Escobar-Aguilar2025, Gallegos2021}.
+Our introduction of a stochastic velocity in the Madelung hydrodynamic formulation thus acquires deeper relevance.
+In particular, a stochastic background of gravitational waves would locally modulate the causal structure and curvature, inducing random variations in the Lie derivative of the energy density and in the evolution of the Fisher entropy.
+Thus, the energy balance equation and information-theoretic constraint we derive could be interpreted as equations averaged over stochastic realizations of the gravitational field.

 We validate this approach through concrete examples---including the harmonic oscillator~\cite{Schiff1968}, the hydrogen atom~\cite{Schiff1968}, and the Klein--Gordon field in Schwarzschild geometry~\cite{Li2019, Hawking1975}---demonstrating its consistency and physical relevance.
 By integrating general relativity~\cite{Alcubierre2008}, thermodynamics~\cite{Matos2019}, quantum information theory~\cite{Frieden2004, DnesPetz2008}, and insights from stochastic quantum gravity, this work provides a refined foundation for modeling boson stars~\cite{Chavanis2011}, dark matter~\cite{Matos2001, Guzmn2000}, and other relativistic bosonic systems where quantum, gravitational, and informational aspects are inextricably intertwined.